rexgarland/entangle-standalone/README.md

 # entangle-standalone

-Build standalone HTML files from an [Entangle](https://github.com/rexgarland/Entangle) doc.
+See [Entangle](https://github.com/rexgarland/Entangle) for the main script.

-I built this to try incorporating reactive documents in my blog (WIP).
+I built this to try incorporating reactive documents in my blog.

 ## Example